 Oregon Parks and Recreation Department (OPRD)

-10/01/19 11:59 PM
+10/20/21 11:59 PM

-Grants ranging from $3,000 to $20,000 to Oregon nonprofit organizations, local and tribal governments, and universities and colleges for projects that conserve and develop the State's cultural resources.
-Interested applicants are required to preregister prior to applying.
-Priority will be given to projects that align with the interpretation, development, and preservation of threatened heritage resources as well as those that have statewide importance.
+Grants of up to $20,000 to Oregon nonprofit organizations, local and tribal governments, and universities and colleges for projects that conserve and develop the state's cultural resources.
+Funding is intended to support a wide range of projects, including events, exhibitions, public education, archiving, preservation, and planning.
+Priority will be

 GrantWatch ID#: 150610

-The project completion and reporting deadline is April 30, 2021.
+The project completion and reporting deadline is Apr.
+30, 2023.

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

-Grant of $9,000 to a USA, Canada, or International graduate psychology student for research and demonstration projects that foster understanding of the relationship between self-identity and scholastic achievement, primarily for children in kindergarten thro
+Grant of $8,000 to a USA graduate student for research addressing child psychology.
+Funding is intended to support innovative and impactful projects that study the relationship between self-identity and scholastic achievement, primarily for children in kindergarten thro